Duality and Optimality of Auctions for Uniform Distributions: Full Proof of

 For the inductive step, fix some $r\leq m$ and assume the proposition holds for all $J\subseteq [m]$ with $\card{J}\leq r-1$.
 We will show that it is true also for $\card{J}=r$.
 Again, due to symmetry, it is enough to prove that the $k$-deficiency of slice $\slice{U_{[r]}}{[r+1...m]}{\vecc 0_{m-r}}$ is zero (taking into consideration~\eqref{eq:sliceszeroenough}).
-By Lemma~\ref{eq:decomposedeficiencies} we have that for the subdomain where at least one of items $[r]$ is sold given that the remaining $[r+1...m]$ bids are fixed to zero is
+By \cref{eq:decomposedeficiencies} we deduce that the subdomain where at least one of items $[r]$ is sold, given that the remaining $[r+1...m]$ bids are fixed to zero, has

 by the induction hypothesis.
-But from the definition of SJA, and in particular~\eqref{eq:SJAequivdef2} we have that $\delta_{k}(V(p_1,\dots,p_{r}))=0$, which concludes the proof. \end{proof}
+But from the definition of SJA, and in particular~\eqref{eq:SJAequivdef2}, we have that $\delta_{k}(V(p_1,\dots,p_{r}))=0$, which concludes the proof. \end{proof}